 Consider working per diem

 If you are short of retirement savings or bored of staying at home, you may consider working per diem or locum tenens.
 You can work on an hourly basis at your own pace.
-The extra work will boost your early retirement income and will keep your knowledge up to date.
+The extra work will boost your retirement income and will keep your knowledge up to date.

-Stick to a budget
+Create a budget

 Once you retire, your income may go down.
 True, you don’t have to drive to work, but some of your expenses might still be the same.